 You’ve Reached a Certain Age

-Insures can be a little slow at recognizing your achievements and lowering your rates.
+Insurers can be a little slow at recognizing your achievements and lowering your rates.
 Some companies reward drivers that reach milestones better than others.
-Consider shopping around and comparing quotes if you think you should pay less for your insurance coverage.
+Consider shopping around and comparing quotes if you think you should pay less for your coverage.
 Your quote could be much lower than what you’re currently paying.

 Frequently Asked Questions

-Q: How will adding an inexperienced driver to my policy affect my rates?
+Will adding an inexperienced driver to my policy affect my rates?

-Q: How long do claims affect your car insurance rates?
+How long do claims affect your rates?